Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

   <p>This is in line with the way the OAuth standard appears on the comply or explain list of Forum Standaardisatie.</p>
 </div>

-See also [The Dutch profile OAuth in the chapter Security](#api-security) for further explanation of the applicaton of OAuth.
+See also [The NL GOV Assurance profile for OAuth 2.0](#api-security) for further explanation of the applicaton of OAuth.

 <div class="rule" id="api-15">
   <p class="rulelab"><strong>API-15</strong>: Use PKIoverheid certificates for access-restricted or purpose-limited API authentication</p>